You receive a call from a donor that asks if you accept stock donations.

 Overflow streamlined the stock donation process by digitizing it and having it completed by the donor within minutes.

-We knew we had to get involved, so we scoped out a deep integration into Neon CRM, carefully designed to make things easy for the nonprofit fundraisers.
+We knew we had to get involved, so we scoped out a deep integration into Neon CRM that’s carefully designed to make things easy for the nonprofit fundraisers.

 One of the biggest pitfalls of many revenue-related integrations is that they do not include vital information for the finance team.
 Your finance team needs to understand and reconcile the integration, and we made sure to do that in our integration with Overflow.

-- First, a Neon CRM client obtains an Overflow account, which may necessitate establishing their own brokerage account (yep, these aren’t going away).
+- First, a Neon CRM client obtains an Overflow account.
+This may necessitate establishing their own brokerage account (yep, these aren’t going away).

 - The Overflow team obtains some basic information from the Neon CRM user to connect on their behalf.